oci-landing-zones/oci-scca-landingzone/Managed_SCCA_Broker_(SCCAv2)/DESTROY.md

 2. The Central-Vault resource will be marked for deletion in 30 days

 ### 6. OPTIONAL: Manually schedule vault deletion:
-The vault should already be marked for deletion in 30 days; however, you can schedule it for an earlier deletion by navigating to the cloud console and manually deleting your vault resource.
-It will give options on when to schedule it for deletion, but the earliest it can be deleted is 7 days of the current date.
+The vault should already be marked for deletion in 30 days; however, you can schedule it for an earlier deletion by following these steps:

+1) Navigate to the OCI Cloud Console
+2) Go to Identity & Security > Key Management & Secret Management > Vault
+3) Select your deployment's parent compartment in the drop down menu on the left side
+4) Select the listed vault resource
+5) Click "Cancel Deletion"
+6) Wait for the vault status to become active (it may take a minute)
+7) Click on "Delete Vault"
+8) Choose the preferred calendar date and time you'd like to delete the vault
+9) Click "Delete Vault"
+10) Done.
+Your vault is now scheduled for deletion

 ###	Known Issues: